ntctk4/LogicBytes-OOLanguageComparison/Instance_Reference/README.md

 # Instance Reference Name in Data Type (class)

 ## Both Java and C#
-* An object can reference itself witht the keyword 'this'
+* An object can reference itself with the keyword 'this'

       public Class MyClass {
           int someInt;